Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends regarding the company's debt levels, shareholders’ equity, and debt-to-equity ratio over the period from March 2018 to June 2023.
+The financial data reveals several notable trends in the debt and equity structure over the examined periods.

 - Total Debt